 If you’re looking to be very conservative in your power estimation needs, go with the maximum rating of the PSU and peripherals (this way you’ll end up with extra battery life instead of too little battery life).
 Alternatively, you can increase the precision of your calculations by using a measuring device and allocate more of your budget toward UPS unit features you want and less toward buying a bigger battery.

-Regardless of whether you use the less precise or more precise method, you now have a wattage value.
+Regardless of whether you use the less precise or more precise method, you’ll have a wattage value.
 For our calculation examples we’re going to use 400w as our value.

 A simple rule-of-thumb calculation you can use to determine how much UPS is as follows: